-Skin tags are common growths found on the surface of the skin.
-Also known as acrochordons or soft fibromas, these benign tags appear as small soft bumps.
-Skin tags are most commonly found in areas of the body where the skin folds, such as:
+Skin tags are common growths that appear on the surface of the skin.
+Also known as soft fibromas or acrochordons, these benign tags resemble small, soft bumps.
+Skin tags are usually found in areas of the body where the skin folds frequently, including:

-Acrochordons are a common problem affecting at least 50% of adults.
-They become more common with age but occur more frequently in people with a family history of skin tags.
-People with metabolic disorders like obesity and diabetes are also more likely to develop acrochordons.
+Skin tags are a common concern affecting over 50% of adults.
+They become more common with age and occur more frequently in people with a family history of skin tags.
+People with metabolic disorders like obesity and diabetes are also more likely to develop skin tags.

-- small, less than 5 mm in diameter.
+- Small, less than 5 millimeters in diameter

 Doctors aren’t entirely sure what causes skin tags to form, but there are some theories about how they develop.